Macau has become the biggest gambling centre in the world, having overtaken Las Vegas in terms of gaming revenues in 2007.

 The Grand Lisboa Hotel is close to the Macau Old Town and at 258 metres it is the dominant landmark on the Macau skyline.
 It seems to look down upon you wherever you go.

 Wynn Macau Hotel, a big name of Las Vegas has opened a casino in Macau.

 [Wynn Casino – Macau]

-Fisherman’s Wharf is the first theme park of Macao.
-Like much of Macau it looks like they are still building onto it.
+Fisherman’s Wharf is the first theme park in Macao.
+Like much of Macau, it looks like they are still building on it.
 It’s a shopping and entertainment centre with casinos (of course).
 It has sections representing different seaports of the world like Amsterdam and Venice.